 Jonathan: Well I’d be surprised if Liverpool didn’t keep trying on that one.
 There’s a real continuity in recruitment and the targets that Liverpool are going in for are ones that they watched.
 Mané was on the radar for a couple of years really and I think there’s a reassuring amount of continuity in the recruitment process.

-AHQ: I think this is the first time in a number of years that everyone’s is on the same page when it comes to recruitment so was did you make of the internal appointment of Michael Edwards as Sporting Director in the last week or so, what did you make of that?
+AHQ: I think this is the first time in a number of years that everyone’s is on the same page when it comes to recruitment so was did you make of the internal appointment of Michael Edwards as Sporting Director , what did you make of that?

 Jonathan: Well, one thing that I did know was that Michael Edwards is highly rated by FSG as he really impressed them from day one and is very well thought of, and what it told me, and I can’t say I’m surprised by it, is that Klopp highly rates him as well because you know Klopp very much has the key say in the transfers, so for Edwards to have that role Klopp must be very happy for it to happen.
 It’s good, Edwards has done a good job.
 I haven’t actually written or seen the words ‘transfer committee’ for months now and that’s nice isn’t it.

 AHQ: Yeah, I read a piece the other day that kind of echoed what you’ve just said, it hasn’t been mentioned for ages.

 AHQ: Yeah it’s refreshing.
 I think everyone seems to be pulling in the same direction now at Liverpool which hasn’t been happening for years.